f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

     .. image:: ../images/image-18.png

+15. Close the Templates window.

-15. What did we just do?
+16. What did we just do?
 Based on the data we entered, we intend to configure an NGINX configuration file that:

     - Creates a new HTTP Server
     - Listens on port 80